Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 3) Access to society parks

-While it is not mandatory to allow pets to use society gardens, lack of exercise to them may result in them exhibit aggressive behaviour which is not healthy for a society.
+While it is not mandatory to allow pets to use society gardens, lack of exercise can result in them exhibiting aggressive behaviour which is not healthy for a society.
 The AWBI suggests that RWA can take consensus from all residents of an acceptable time when the pets can be taken for a walk without causing disturbance to other residents.
 This can be declared in the general body meeting.

 4) Use of leashes/muzzles by pet owners